Exotropia is a type of strabismus in which one or both eyes tend to deviate uncontrollably out of the face.

 The result of acquired divergent strabismus, on the other hand, depends on a wide variety of factors.

-The surgical correction of misalignment at an early age, preferably before four years of age can help in the prevention of amblyopia.
+The surgical correction of misalignment at an early age, preferably before four years of age, can help prevent amblyopia.

 But you must be very careful not to prescribe an excessive correction.

-Surgery can also help increase functional control of vision muscles.
+Surgery can also help increase operational control of vision muscles.

-It is important to continue the treatment of refraction problems to obtain better results.
+It is essential to continue the treatment of refraction problems to obtain better results.

-Postoperative care should include improvement of motor alignment and sensory functions to solve the problem completely.
+Postoperative care should improve motor alignment and sensory functions to solve the problem completely.

 Craniofacial syndromes can also be observed together with divergent strabismus in most cases.

-After a period of time, this can become a fixation with one eye while the other eye develops amblyopia.
+After some time, this can become a fixation with one eye while the other eye develops amblyopia.

 More than half of patients with congenital divergent strabismus can develop oblique muscle dysfunction.